Whilst identifying things is very important, what is an

 of this is that the lines are much much harder to create and maintain than the

 boxes, which probably goes a long way to explain why in general they are not.

 The value that can be obtained and the difficulty in

 maintaining the information increases because the number relationships (lines)

-between things tends to increase in a polynomial fashion (using the formula
+between things tends to increase in a polynomial fashion (using the formula n*(n-1)/2)

-linearly, the relationships between them tends to rise faster and faster.
+them rises faster and faster.

 In fact this also illustrates one of the problems with the

 adoption of The Architecture Paradigm™.
 The red line could be thought of the